 One of the most popular kayak tours is to Aialik Glacier, an easy day trip.
 You’ll ride from Seward to Aialik Bay via water taxi, looking out all the time for whales, porpoises, and Steller sea lions.

 You’ll then clamber into your kayak and spend the day paddling along rocky shorelines, getting as close as safety permits to the mighty, blue-white ice wall of the Aialik Glacier, a particularly active tidewater glacier that calves regularly with a roar and a cracking, splitting sound.

 As such, there are big chunks of ice floating around near its face, and it’s not unusual to spot a basking seal hitching a ride on one of them.
 Curious seals might pop their heads out of the water, too.
-Keep your eyes peeled for bears shuffling along the beaches, and bald eagles perched on the cliffs, watching out for prey.
+While kayaking in Seward, keep your eyes peeled for bears shuffling along the beaches, and bald eagles perched on the cliffs, watching out for prey.